 Publisher and Executive Editor: Dave Wheelan was born and raised in Winnetka, IL, Over the last thirty years, he has worked in the fields of communications, institutional development, and strategic planning with the Robert F. Kennedy Memorial Foundation, Washington College, The Nature Conservancy, Trust for Public Land, and the University of California, Berkeley.
-He founded Spy Community Media in 2009, which currently supports three e-newspapers on the Eastern Shore.
+He founded the Spy Newspapers in 2009, which currently supports three e-newspapers on the Eastern Shore.

 Contributing Editor James Dissette is the founder of monthly community newspapers in Oregon, Michigan and on the Eastern Shore of Maryland.
 He is the 1971 winner of the Sophie Kerr Award for Creative Writing, and most recently published Fierce Blessings, a collection of poems in 2008.
 He is a partner at Chester River Press and recently designed their current publication, Homer’s Iliad and Odyssey as translated by Alexander Pope and is currently working on his book, A Hungry Moon.